Welcome to Pleasant View in Pleasanton!

-Welcome to Pleasant View!
+A warm and welcome place.
 Whether you’re exploring Christianity or have gone to church all your life, welcome to our church family.
 We are glad you’re here!
 Pleasant View is comprised of people just like you; real people encouraging and caring for one another as we experience God together.

 Each person who comes through our doors, regardless of where they are in life, is important to us–because each one, including you, is important to God!
 Our membership consists of a diverse group of people from different cultures, backgrounds, and generations seeking to fulfill what Jesus called the two greatest commands: Love God and love each other.
 Part of sharing God’s love is ministering to the world.
 We seek to provide opportunities for each Christian to get involved in God’s mission.
 Looking for a place where you can make a difference?
 You have found it!

-Thank you for taking time to find out more about Pleasant View Church of Christ.
+Thank you for taking the time to find out more about Pleasant View Church of Christ.
 We hope as you check out our Web site and visit our assemblies that you will consider becoming a more active part of our family.
 We would love for you to call Pleasant View your home.

-The Pleasant View church of Christ is a non-denominational body of believers.
+The Pleasant View Church of Christ is a non-denominational body of believers.
 Although we do not claim to be the only Christians, our goal is to be “Christians only.”
-Our membership is made up of many people from many cultures, races, generations and backgrounds.
+Our membership is made up of many people from many cultures, races, generations, and backgrounds.
 The common faith we have in God and His Word keeps us together as a large family.

-Each individual church of Christ congregation is self-ruled and independent of other congregations.
+Each individual Church of Christ congregation is self-ruled and independent of other congregations.
 Each congregation is governed by a plurality of elders selected from among the members.
 These are men who meet the specific qualifications for this office given in 1 Timothy 3 and Titus 1.
 At this time, at Pleasant View, we have three elders.

 Another place you may notice a difference between our church and other religious groups is the weekly observance of the Lord’s Supper.
 It is observed in memory of Christ’s crucifixion.
 In Acts 20:7, we find “And upon the first day of the week … the disciples came together to break bread.”
 We follow this example and honor Jesus every week by participating in this communion.
 Those who participate have accepted Christ as the Son of God and as their Savior by being baptized.